iorchard/sparring/README.rst

 To run all test suites in funcbot::

-   $ sparring --run-funcbot
+   $ sparring --run-funcbot | tee sparring.log

 To run all test suites except evacuation test in funcbot::

-   $ sparring --run-funcbot -e
+   $ sparring --run-funcbot -e | tee sparring.log

 To run only identity and network test suites in funcbot::

-   $ sparring --run-funcbot identity network
+   $ sparring --run-funcbot identity network | tee sparring.log